Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 ### Checkpoint Frequency

 Users should not initiate a checkpoint more frequently than once every two weeks (approximately).
 The longer you wait before performing a checkpoint, the more gas users will save.
 The gas cost of a checkpoint is the same, regardless of how many consensus rewards will be proven.
 Each user should determine the best interval to fit their gas cost and restaking benefit needs.

 Consensus rewards are moved from the beacon chain to your EigenPod once every approximately 8 days per the Ethereum protocol.
 Checkpoint intervals more frequently than 8 days would result in no benefit for the user.

 ## Steps to Withdraw Restaked Balance

 1. Validator Exit
    1. Fully exit the Validator.
 You may monitor its activity via [beaconcha.in/validator/\[yourvalidatorid](http://beaconcha.in/validator/\[yourvalidatorid)\] .
    2. Wait for the final beacon chain withdrawal to be deposited to your EigenPod.
-There can be a lag of up to \[some time tbd from Chris\] for between the validator appearing as "exited" and the withdrawal amount deposited to EigenPod.
+There can be a lag of up to 24 hours to 7 days between the validator appearing as "exited" and the withdrawal amount deposited to EigenPod.
 Please see the "Withdrawals" tab and "Time" column for your validator via beaconcha.in/validator/\[yourvalidatorid\]#withdrawals .
 The ETH will then be recognized in the EigenPod.
 2. Generate [checkpoint proof ](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#checkpoint-proofs)via eigenpod-proofs-generation CLI in order to initiate and complete a checkpoint.
 3. Call the DelegationManager.queueWithdrawal() function.
 4. Wait for Escrow Period to complete.